Onurb7/Onurb7/README.md

 # About

-Senior full-stack software engineer with **8+ years of professional experience** building production software across a range of domains, ERP and CRM platforms, internal B2B tooling, and high-traffic SaaS products with large active user bases.
+Senior full-stack software engineer with **8+ years of professional experience** building production software across a range of domains, ERP and CRM platforms, internal B2B tooling, and high-traffic SaaS products with large active user bases in hospitality, education and fintech industries.

 Most of that work is under NDA and lives on private infrastructure, but the experience gathered through it is what shaped how I think about reliability, data modelling, and building systems people depend on day to day.